Jarren Duran Player Props: Red Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.93 team ERA ranks eighth among all MLB pitching staffs.
+- The Rangers have a 3.90 team ERA that ranks eighth across all MLB pitching staffs.

-- Rangers pitchers combine to surrender the 10th-fewest home runs in baseball (90 total, 1.1 per game).
+- Rangers pitchers combine to allow the eighth-fewest home runs in baseball (90 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.